+When is the right time to start my child’s potty training ( Toilet training )?
+Is it quite the task?
+Am I rushing it?
+Is it too late?
 These questions come to every parent’s mind once their baby turns two.
-First thing is first, you need to know that that toilet or “potty” training doesn’t just happen overnight; it is rather a long process of ups and downs and a lot of messy accidents.
+The first thing, you need to know that that toilet training or potty training doesn’t just happen overnight.
+It is rather a long process of ups and downs and a lot of messy accidents.

 Toilet training usually gets more challenging and turns into a long, frustrating process if you try to start ahead of your child’s abilities.
 It seems that training your two-year-old is usually the right time to start.

-Prepare yourself that it requires a great deal of patience and tolerance of your child’s ‘nasty’ mistakes.
+- Prepare yourself that it requires a great deal of patience and tolerance of your child’s ‘nasty’ mistakes.
 We are not trying to scare you off, but you need to keep your eye on the prize because you’ll certainly have your proud moments.

-We also recommend you to use a potty or a safe toilet chair at fixed times of the day so they would perceive it as an integral part of their daily routine.
+- We also recommend you to use a potty or a safe toilet chair at fixed times of the day so they would perceive it as an integral part of their daily routine.
 Within half an hour of drinking liquids, get your child on the potty, but never force them to sit for a long period of time.